dinistiq

 unannotatedComponent=dinistiq.test.components.UnannotatedComponent

 Those files must simply be put in the folder dinistiq/ anywhere on your classpath.
-This example will instanciate the class dinistiq.test.components.UnannotatedComponent and store this bean with the name unannotatedComponent in the set of available beans.
+This example will instantiate the class dinistiq.test.components.UnannotatedComponent and store this bean with the name unannotatedComponent in the set of available beans.

 The properties files are scanned in alphabetical order, so you can override the class for e.g. unannotatedComponent in a latter properties file, so classes given for bean names used in mybeans.properties can be overridden in override-mybeans.properties.